zephir-lang/zephir-docs/en/sa.rst

 Static Analysis
 ===============
 Zephir's compiler provides static analysis of the compiled code.
-The idea behind this feature is to help the developer to find potential problems and avoid unexpected behaviors.
+The idea behind this feature is to help the developer to find potential problems and avoid unexpected behaviors, well before runtime.

 Conditional Unassigned Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^